Post-traumatic Predominance | Arthrodesis vs TAR | Functional Outcomes | Adjacent Joint Disease

 - Inflammatory arthritis (symmetrical, systemic features)

-Q: What is the most common etiology of ankle osteoarthritis?
-A: Post-traumatic (70%) - unlike the hip and knee where primary OA predominates.
-Only 7-12% of ankle OA is primary/idiopathic.
+Q: What is the most common aetiology of ankle osteoarthritis?
+A: Post-traumatic - 78% in Valderrabano's series, unlike the hip and knee where primary OA predominates.
+Only about 9% of end-stage ankle OA is primary/idiopathic.

 Q: What is the optimal fusion position for ankle arthrodesis?
 A: Neutral dorsiflexion, 5 degrees valgus, 5-10 degrees external rotation, and slight posterior translation of the talus.